ANNIEsoft/ToolAnalysis/UserTools/ClusterFinder/README.md

-AcqTimeWindow 4000 # in ns, size of the acquisition window ClusterIntegrationWindow 50 # in ns, all hits with +/- 1/2 of this window are considered in the cluster MinHitsPerCluster 10 # group of hits are considered clusters above this amount of hits
+AcqTimeWindow 4000 # in ns, size of the acquisition window ClusterIntegrationWindow 50 # in ns, all hits with +/- 1/2 of this window are considered in the cluster MinHitsPerCluster 10 # group of hits are considered clusters above this amount of hits MC_pulse_width 10  # width of MC "pulse" in which to integrate true photon hits - all true photon hits on a single PMT will be combined into a "pulse" of this width

 verbose 1         #verbosity of the application